-9.17 Dore Neighbourhood Forum believes that there are several buildings of architectural of historic interest that are not listed, that are worthy of being identified on a local list.
+9.17 In order to give practical effect to NPPF para.
+135, Dore Neighbourhood Forum believes that there are several buildings of architectural or historic interest which, although they are not designated, are worthy of being identified on a local list in keeping with the listing process described in Historic England's Advice Note 7 on 'Local Heritage Listing'.
 These are buildings that make a significant contribution to the character and distinctiveness of the locality.
 This particularly relates to buildings of the late nineteenth century and early twentieth century in Dore Conservation Area and in the proposed Dore Road/Abbeydale Road South conservation area, and the Victorian stone-built houses in Lower Devonshire Road, Brinkburn Vale Road, Lower Bushey Wood Road, Chatsworth Road and Totley Brook Road.